DuckbillGroup/onboarding/README.md

 This repo contains tooling to create AWS IAM roles and policies that Duckbill Group will use to access your AWS accounts.
 We use [role assumption](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) rather than dedicated IAM users, and the scripts and templates here will enable you to create those resources in your AWS account.

 Our IAM role should ideally be set up in every AWS account you have.
 If that’s not feasible, then please apply it to your master payer account and your largest (by spend) accounts.
+(Exception: the `SkywayRole` role only needs to be set up in your payer account.)

 More details about how we access client accounts, and the details of our internal operations with such, can be found in [our writeup about overhauling AWS access in 2023](https://www.duckbillgroup.com/blog/overhauling-aws-account-access-with-terraform-granted-and-gitops/).